 It remains crucial that you not bear any weight on your operative limb!
 Keep using either crutches, a walking frame or similar device.
-Continue your anti-coagulant.
 Further elevation will help to control swelling and discomfort.
 It is normal for there to be some toe discolouration when the foot hangs.

 At your two week post-operative visit, the temporary $\frac{1}{2}$ cast will be removed, sutures extracted and a new light-weight cast applied.
-After usually 8 weeks, the cast will be removed and xrays performed to confirm healing of the fusion.
+After usually 6 weeks, the cast will be removed.
 It should then be possible for you to begin bearing weight on the limb.